Haunted Bridge Avon in Haunted Indiana

 The haunting of the Avon Bridge did not end with the entombment of the railroad worker.
 Legends suggest that four additional men met their demise during the bridge’s construction, fueling rumors of restless spirits haunting the site.
 Visitors and locals alike have reported hearing disturbing noises, such as thuds and splashes, echoing around the bridge.
 These unexplained sounds serve as a ghostly reminder of the accidents that occurred during the construction process.

-Related Haunted Stories: Jack Cole Road
+Related Haunted Stories: Down’s Road in Bethany

 However, it is the story of a young mother and her baby that has earned the bridge its infamous nickname, “The Screaming Bridge.”
 According to various accounts, tragedy befell the young mother as she crossed the tracks.
 Legends differ on the specific details, with some claiming that an approaching train led her to jump, resulting in the baby’s death.
 Others tell a different tale, recounting that she slipped while hurrying her baby to the hospital, leading to both of their untimely demises.